TinyCircuits/Thumby-Website/docs/API/Buttons.md

 * `inputPressed()`
     * Returns true if any buttons are currently pressed on the thumby.
 * `inputJustPressed()`
-    * Returns true if any buttons were newly pressed on the thumby in the current frame update.
+    * Returns true if any buttons were newly pressed on the thumby since `thumby.display.update()` was last called.
 * `dpadPressed()`
     * Returns true if any d-pad buttons are currently pressed on the thumby.
 * `dpadJustPressed()`
-    * Returns true if any d-pad buttons were newly pressed on the thumby in the current frame update.
+    * Returns true if any d-pad buttons were newly pressed on the thumby since `thumby.display.update()` was last called.
 * `actionPressed()`
     * Returns true if either action button is pressed on the thumby.
 * `actionJustPressed()`
-    * Returns true if either action button was newly pressed on the thumby in the current frame update.
+    * Returns true if either action button was newly pressed on the thumby since `thumby.display.update()` was last called.
 * `isPressed(mask)`
-    * Returns true if any of the buttons in the binary mask are currently pressed on the thumby.
+    * Returns true if any of the buttons in the button mask are currently pressed on the thumby.
 * `isJustPressed(mask)`
-    * Returns true if any of the buttons in the binary mask were newly pressed on the thumby in the current frame update.
+    * Returns true if any of the buttons in the button mask were newly pressed on the thumby since `thumby.display.update()` was last called.

 ---